 For example, the Warring States inspired drama series, Sword Dynasty.

 I’m mostly over these discomforts, thankfully, and that’s one reason why I enjoyed Double World.
 The story is obviously inspired by Western and Japanese RPGs, but that aside, the action is intense, the cast superb, and the imaginative backdrops a joy to look at.
-By the way, the movie is based on a Chinese MMORPG of the same name.
+By the way, this Netflix feature is based on a Chinese MMORPG of the same name.

 The individual characters are additionally well-familiar to the gamer and Anime fan in me.
 The cheery and kind-hearted hero, the jaded older warrior, the snarky but loyal female companion, etc. As a whole, the package would likely feel a shade too derivative to non-Chinese viewers.
 There is a certain copycat element.
 The first tournament segment was too Hunger Games eager as well, if you know what I mean.